flakey-bit/flakey-bit.github.io/_posts/2021-06-25-practical-fp.md

 When we create an object in C# by "newing up" a class, the value we get back is (by definition) a reference type and (by default) will have reference-based equality.
 However, it is possible to define the class in such a way that it behaves more like a value type (primarily, by overriding `operator ==()` and friends) in terms of equality.

 In C# 9.0, [records types](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/equality-operators#record-types-equality) support the `==` and `!=` operators, automatically providing value equality semantics.

-#### Immutability

-To put it simply, immutability is the idea that once a value is created, _that_ (particular) value may never change; we may only create _new_ values.

-Ties in nicely with value-semantics

-TODO TODO TODO

 #### Pure functions